aliirtazas/ai-multimodal-emotion-therapy/README.md

 # AI-Powered Multimodal Emotion Analysis System for Therapy Session

-**🔍 An AI-powered system for analyzing patient emotions in therapy using NLP, computer vision, and motion detection.**
+**🔍 An AI system for analyzing patient emotions in therapy using speech transcription, facial expression recognition, and speaker-based segmentation.**

 ## 📌 Overview
-This project integrates natural language processing (NLP), computer vision (CV), and motion detection to analyze patient emotions in therapy sessions.
-It extracts speech, detects facial expressions, and segments video to provide therapists with a comprehensive emotional profile of each session.
+This system integrates **Natural Language Processing (NLP)** and **Computer Vision (CV)** to analyze client emotions in recorded therapy sessions (e.g., Zoom, Google Meet).
+It performs speaker-based segmentation, transcribes patient responses, and classifies both spoken and facial emotions using deep learning.
+Therapists can upload session recordings (Gallery View or Speaker View), and the system automatically extracts the patient's segments to generate detailed emotional timelines and visualizations.

 ## 🚀 Features
 ✔ **Speech-to-Text Conversion** – Extracts spoken responses using ASR (Automatic Speech Recognition).